 Vibrio cholerae, the causative agent of cholera belongs to a group of organisms whose natural habitats are the aquatic ecosystems.
 The strains that cause cholera epidemics have evolved from non-pathogenic progenitor strains by acquisition of virulence genes, and V. cholerae represents a paradigm for this evolutionary process.
 Brief description to the virulence genes, their role in pathogenesis, and their possible mode of lateral transfer among different strains have been provided.
 The genomics and evolution of the species, population structure and multiple factors involved in the distinct epidemiological behaviour of V. cholerae have also been briefly introduced to make grounds for more detailed description of the topics presented in subsequent chapters.

+2 .
 Genomics of Vibrio cholerae and its Evolution

 Elizabeth A. Shakhnovich and Michelle Dziejman

 The 4.0 Mbp genome of N16961, an O1 serogroup, El Tor biotype, 7th pandemic strain of V. cholerae, is comprised of two circular chromosomes of unequal size that are predicted to encode a total of 3,885 genes.
 The genomic sequence of this representative strain has facilitated global experimental approaches that have furthered our understanding of the genetic and phenotypic diversity found within the species V. cholerae.
 Sequence data have been used to identify horizontally acquired sequences, dissect complex regulatory and signaling pathways, and develop computational approaches to predict patterns of gene expression and the presence of metabolic pathway components.
 In addition, these data have served as a basis for the construction of microarrays to study the evolution of the organism through comparative genomic analyses.
 Genomic sequencing of additional strains, subtractive hybridization studies and the introduction of new model systems have also contributed to the identification of novel sequences and pathogenic mechanisms associated with other strains.
 The sequence of strain N16961 has therefore resulted in an expanded view of the genetic repertoire of V. cholerae and focused our attention on the progressive evolution of this marine bacterium that can also be a human pathogen.

+3 .
 Population Genetics of Vibrio cholerae

 Rosario Morales, Gabriela Delgado, and Alejandro Cravioto

+4 .
 Filamentous bacteriophages in Vibrio cholerae genetics and evolution

 E. Fidelma Boyd

+5 .
 Genetics of Vibrio cholerae Colonization and Motility

 Brooke A. Jude and Ronald K. Taylor

 Survival of Vibrio cholerae either in the aquatic environment or in the human host is mediated by appropriate expression of factors that control motility, colonization, production of virulence factors, as well as sensing the cell density (quorum sensing).
 Successful transition of the organism between the aquatic and the host intestinal environments thus depends on the coordinated activity of a number of genes and regulatory circuits.
 Recent developments in our understanding of the complex gene regulation supporting the cyclic transitions and the dual lifestyle of V. cholerae has been presented and discussed.

+6 .
 Genetics of O-antigens, Capsules, and the Rugose Variant of Vibrio cholerae

 The human pathogen Vibrio cholerae produces three major cell-surface associated polysaccharides, including (i) lipopolysaccharide (LPS), (ii) capsule, and (iii) rugose exopolysaccharide.
 While LPS and capsule primarily help the bacterium to evade host defense mechanisms, the rugose exopolysaccharide may aid the bacterium in persisting in the nutrient-deficient aquatic environments.
-This chapter describes underlying genetic elements and mechanism(s) involved in the biosynthesis and regulation of LPS, capsule and rugose exopolysaccharide elicited by V. cholerae
+This chapter describes underlying genetic elements and mechanism(s) involved in the biosynthesis and regulation of LPS, capsule and rugose exopolysaccharide elicited by V. cholerae.

+7 .
 Genetics and Microbiology of Biofilm Formation by Vibrio cholerae

 Fitnat H. Yildiz and Roberto Kolter

 In nature, most bacteria grow as matrix-enclosed, surface-associated communities known as biofilms.
 Vibrio cholerae, the causative agent of the disease cholera, forms biofilms on diverse surfaces.
 This ability to form biofilms appears to be critical for the environmental survival and the transmission of V. cholerae.
 The molecular mechanisms utilized by V. cholerae to form and maintain biofilms are being investigated through a combination of molecular genetic and microscopic approaches.
 A better understanding of the life cycle of this important human pathogen should prove useful in the development of future strategies for predicting and controlling cholera epidemics.

+8 .
 Molecular Ecology of Vibrio cholerae

 Shah M. Faruque and John J. Mekalanos

 Although Vibrio cholerae cause human disease, aquatic ecosystems are major habitats of V. cholerae, and all V. cholerae are not pathogenic for humans.
 V. cholerae represents a paradigm for origination of pathogenic bacteria from environmental nonpathogenic progenitor strains by horizontal transfer of genes.
 Besides environmental factors which are not precisely defined, bacteriophages, and horizontally transmissible genetic elements have a significant role in the epidemiology and evolution of the pathogen.
 Recent studies are beginning to reveal the mechanisms associated with the occurrence of seasonal epidemics in endemic areas, water bourn spread of cholera, and the factors that enable the organisms to survive unfavorable conditions in the aquatic environment.
 The emergence of new epidemic strains, and their enrichment during epidemics of cholera appear to constitute a natural system for the evolution of V. cholerae and genetic elements that mediate horizontal transfer of genes among bacterial strains.

+9 .
 Coordinated Regulation of Gene Expression in Vibrio cholerae

 Rupak K. Bhadra and Bhabatosh Das

 Vibrio cholerae, the causative agent of the severe diarrhoeal disease cholera, has evolved with intricate signal transduction and gene regulatory systems to survive and grow under various environmental conditions.
 The virulence regulon of V. cholerae, which involves multiple genes working in a coordinated manner, represents a regulatory paradigm for extracellular bacterial pathogens.
 Availability of the whole genome sequence has allowed microarray based transcriptome analyses of V. cholerae cells isolated directly from cholera patients.
 Such studies indicate that quite a large number of genes are involved in the disease process and their expression pattern changes as the infection progresses.
 Further understanding of the process came with the recent discoveries of small noncoding RNAs and intracellular signal molecule c-di-GMP as modulators of gene expression in V. cholerae.
 Transcriptome analysis has also shed light on synchronized gene expression related to chitin utilization and development of natural competence when the organism exists in the natural aquatic environment.
 Thus, the survival, evolution and pathogenesis of V. cholerae appear to be controlled by several intricate overlapping regulatory circuits.

+10 .
 Evolutionary Relationships of Pathogenic Clones of Vibrio cholerae

 O. Colin Stine